 How do you raise guest checks and increase server tips?
-Tune into WII-FM!
+Tune in to WII-FM!
 WII-FM is the number one most popular station in the world.
 Why?
 Because it means: What’s In It For Me?
-Adult learners are more likely to listen, and hopefully learn new skills, only after the teacher or trainer shows them what they stand to gain by listening or learning.
+Adult learners are more likely to listen, and hopefully learn new skills, only after the trainer shows them what they stand to gain by listening and learning.
 How will they benefit?
 What will they get?

 1. Write down your approximate daily customer count:

 2. Now, write down the number of days you’re open: